WanderlustCoder/Keyboard-Defense-AzureVale/docs/status/2025-11-11_gold_ci_percentiles.md

 - The default list lives in one place (`25,50,90`), minimizing the chance of future drift between automation and developer tooling.

 **Next Steps**
-1. Surface the requested percentile list directly inside the serialized gold summary output metadata so downstream tools can assert expectations without inspecting command logs.
+1. Consume the new percentile metadata downstream (dashboards/alerts) so ingestion jobs can assert cutline mismatches automatically.